Great Pyrenees vs Great Dane: Complete Comparison (2026)

 Health and Lifespan Comparison

 Great Pyrenees has a typical lifespan of 10-12 years, while Great Dane lives approximately 7-10 years.
 Health profiles differ significantly between these dogs.
-Great Pyrenees is predisposed to Orthopedic Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
+Great Pyrenees is predisposed to skeletal and joint concerns, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Great Dane faces its own health challenges including Life-Threatening Conditions, Orthopedic Issues, Other Concerns.
 Great Pyrenees has 2 documented predispositions compared to 3 for Great Dane, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health